Rahul1234op/Chess-King/README.md

-# Chess Legends
+# Chess kingA

-A React-based Chess application built with TypeScript, offering rich gameplay features, a responsive user interface, and seamless state management.
+React-based Chess application built with TypeScript, offering rich gameplay features, a responsive user interface, and seamless state management.
+Tension builds as players strategize, controlling the board, launching attacks, and defending their pieces.
+A well-timed sacrifice or clever tactic can turn the tide, leading to checkmate or a drawn endgame..

 ## Features

-- Interactive chessboard with drag-and-drop functionality.
+Interactive chessboard with drag-and-drop functionality.
+Highlights the optimal move for the current position, helping beginners learn strategic play.
-- Multiplayer support with live game updates.
+Multiplayer support with live game updates.
-- Replay and share games.
+Replay and share games.
-- Dynamic themes and animations.
+Dynamic themes and animations.
-- AI-powered opponent for single-player mode.
+AI-powered opponent for single-player mode.
+Post-game analysis showing key moments, turning points, and alternative strategies.
-- Built-in support for undo/redo moves.
+Built-in support for undo/redo moves

 ## Technologies Used

-- *Frontend:* React, TypeScript, ESLint, React Hooks.
+-Frontend: React, TypeScript, ESLint, React Hooks.
-- *Backend:* Node.js, Express (Optional if backend is integrated).
+-Backend: Node.js, Express (Optional if backend is integrated).
-- *State Management:* Context API, Redux (if applicable).
+-State Management: Context API, Redux (if applicable).
-- *Styling:* CSS Modules, TailwindCSS.
+-Styling: CSS Modules, TailwindCSS.
-- *Build Tools:* Yarn, Webpack, Babel.
+-Build Tools: Yarn, Webpack, Babel.
-- *Linting:* ESLint with TypeScript and React plugins.
+-Linting: ESLint with TypeScript and React plugins..

 ## Getting Started

 ### Prerequisites